-We provide authoritative, independent advice on the wellbeing of children and young people and provide a voice for their views and best interests.
+We provide authoritative, independent advice on the wellbeing of children and young people, and a voice for their views and best interests.

-We review and perform the design and development of the strategies, policies and practices of Oranga Tamariki, the New Zealand Government's statutory child protection agency.
-We review samples of cases, visit Oranga Tamariki sites and residences and talk to children, young people, their families and whānau and other stakeholders.
-This results in feedback to Oranga Tamariki on areas of good practice and areas for improvement.
+We review and inform the design and development of, the strategies, policies and practices of Oranga Tamariki, New Zealand's statutory child protection agency.
+We apply a Mana Mokopuna monitoring approach to visits to Oranga Tamariki sites and residences, and talk with children, young people, their families and whānau, Oranga